mendicant-original/newman/README.md

 * Basic support for maintaining persistent lists of email addresses is provided.

-* Basic support for email templates are provided via Tilt
+* Basic support for email templates are provided via Tilt.

 * A barebones configuration system allows configuring email settings, service settings, and application specific settings.